elyra-ai/canvas/docs/pages/03-common-canvas.md

 2. Get the current pipelineFlow (after the user has edited it)
 3. Update and edit objects in the canvas (for example, add node, delete link etc.)
 4. Set the node definition data (for display of nodes in the palette)
-5. Operate other aspets of the UI like opening panels, zooming, etc, etc.
+5. Operate other aspects of the UI like opening panels, zooming, etc, etc.

 ## Getting started